 While the holiday season can bring cheer, it can also present challenges that make sobriety difficult.
 First, there’s the stress a change in your routine: cooking, cleaning, and travel might become a much bigger part your life.
 There’s also the hectic nature the holiday season, plus, seeing certain friends or relatives can be triggers that test your willpower.

 The stress and rush the holidays can make it a little more challenging to resist the temptation to use.
-Here are 8 ways to ensure that you can cope without affecting your recovery:
+Here are 8 ways to ensure that you can cope without affecting your recovery during the holidays:

 1. Be Present and Positive